-The IIN initiated the first NU partnership with the Museum of Science and Industry, Chicago (MSI) to develop a conceptual design plan for a unique exhibit on nanoscience and nanotechnology.
-The exhibit is scheduled to open in 2013.
+Exhibit at the Museum of Science & Industry, Chicago - The IIN initiated the first NU partnership with the Museum of Science and Industry, Chicago (MSI) to develop a conceptual design plan for a unique exhibit on nanoscience and nanotechnology.
+The exhibit is scheduled to open in 2015.
 It will be centrally located in the Museum, occupy 2,400 square feet of the south balcony in the museum’s main building, and will have the potential to reach over 2,000,000 visitors per year.

-Providing educational opportunities for the community is another important focus of the IIN.
-For the academic community, the annual IIN Symposium features talks by world renowned scientists and engineers and attracts over 700 attendees.
+Seminars & Symposia - Providing educational opportunities for the scientific community is another important focus of the IIN.
+The annual IIN Symposium features talks by world renowned scientists and engineers and attracts over 750 attendees.
 The IIN Frontiers in Nanotechnology Seminar Series brings national and international researchers to campus for talks and to meet one-on-one with faculty and students.
 These events are offered without charge due to generous support from corporate sponsors and are listed on the Calendar page and on Northwestern University's Plan-it-Purple.

-The IIN also sponsors Nanotechnology Town Hall Meetings, which introduce the public to nanotechnology in an open forum setting.
+Events for the Public - The IIN sponsors Nanotechnology World-Wide Town Halls, which introduce the public to nanotechnology in an open forum either in person or on line.
 The annual All Scout Nano Event, conceived by Michael Kleppinger, Northrup Grumman engineer and assistant scoutmaster, brings hundreds of Boy Scouts, Girl Scouts, and Venturing Crews to campus each year to learn about nanotechnology, participate in hands-on activities, and tour laboratories and facilities.
 Finally, regional and national events like Science Chicago, National Nanodays, high school career fairs, and science cafes are just some of the other important activities in which the IIN and its partners engage.